ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

   - [ ] It is necessary to manually specify the width of the last line containing the description of the table, that is, how many columns will be combined.
 The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
   - [ ] The bottom border of the last line containing the description of the table must be removed manually.
 The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
   - [ ] It is necessary to manually specify that the content of the last line containing the description of the table is left-aligned.
 The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+- [x] Automatic numbering of table, image and code figures is provided.
+The numbering is automatically updated when a new figure is inserted.
+Likewise, the numbering of references to these figures in the text is also automatically updated.
 - [x] Multi-language support (Turkish and English) is available.
 - [x] Reducing the possibility of making mistakes by providing the ability to choose from the information defined in the logic of the drop-down list.